There are two major sources for U.S. crime statistics:

-- The Sourcebook of Criminal Justice Statistics (lost funding in 2012?)
+- The Sourcebook of Criminal Justice Statistics (unclear whether this is still being updated)

 - The Transactional Records Access Clearinghouse (TRAC) provides detailed information on Federal crime enforcement.
 In addition to the materials available online, you can call TRAC to order data back to 1974.

 Historical Information: In addition to the materials discussed above, check out the National Archive of Criminal Justice Data.

 Illegal Drugs: The U.S. Drug Enforcement Administration posts statistics on illegal drug use and law enforcement in the U.S.

 Sentencing Statistics: The United States Sentencing Commission posts Federal sentencing statistics by state.
 New York State's Division of Criminal Justice Services reports annually on the processing of state felony cases.
 Custom reports can be requested by contacting the Division's Crime Reporting and Statistical Services department (518-457-5837 or 1-800-262-3257).

 State and Local Statistics: State and local crime statistics are often available from corrections departments.
 Links to state corrections department Web sites are posted on Corrections.com.
 Additional information may be posted on prosecutor Web sites; links are posted on Prosecutors on the Web.